No: 53 / Family: Libellulidae / Genus: Orthetrum

 Easily confused with: Orthetrum t. malaccensis

-The sixth species of Orthetrum I have added to the blog (and the last I have spotted so far) is Orthetrum triangulare triangulare.
+The sixth species of Orthetrum I have added to the blog (and the last I have spotted so far) is Orthetrum triangulare triangulare, commonly known a the Blue-tailed Forest Hawk.
 I am still looking for several species of Orthetrum in Thailand.
 I have seen this at a number of upland streams and rivers, especially in Chiang Mai, Phu Kradeung National Park and Nam Nao environs.
 The tend to live alongside other Orthetrum species and tend to like hot, sunny weather.
-The males are common at the water's edge, but I have only spotted one female.
+You can see this species pretty easily around the country.

 The male is easy to recognise as it has a large blue section to the abdomen and the rest of it is completely black.
 They like to hang right over the water's edge on branches and twigs.